Estimating Economic Models with Testable Assumptions: Theory and Applications: Application to Treatment Effects

-However, assumption \ref{assump: tail density sign} requires econometrician to know the sign of tail behavior of $p(y,1)-q(y,1)$ and $q(y,0)-p(y,0)$.
-In some empirical application, we may want to be totally agnostic about tail signs or only impose less restrictive conditions on tail signs.
-In this case, we can calculate the confidence interval for each possible tail condition, and take the union.
-This will be conservative but still valid.
-For example, if we don't want to impose any condition on tail density, there can be $2^4$ cases of possible tail condition.
-Other tail restrictions can be impose to avoid total ignorance of tail behavior.
-A stronger condition leads to less conservative confidence interval, but it may also cause mis-specification issue.
+Theorem \ref{thm: asymptotic property of LATE} shows that the LATE estimator in (\ref{eq: Identified LATE, type indep}) is $\sqrt{n}$ consistent.
+Once the matrices $\Pi$, $\Gamma$ and $\Sigma$ are estimated by consistent estimators, we can test hypothesis such as $H_0:{LATE}_{\tilde{A}}^{ID}(F)=0$.
+Since LATE is point identified, conventional hypothesis testing method can achieve structural size control and test consistency simultaneously.
+However, Assumption \ref{assump: tail density sign} requires the econometrician to know the sign of tail behavior of $p(y,1)-q(y,1)$ and $q(y,0)-p(y,0)$.
+In some empirical application, we may want to be agnostic about tail signs or only impose less restrictive conditions on tail signs.
+In this case, we can calculate the confidence interval for each possible tail condition, and then take the union, but this confidence interval will be conservative.

-When the extension uses minimal defiers under full independent instrument as in assumption \ref{assumption:full ind instru}, ${LATE}^{ID}_{\tilde{A}}(F)$ is identified as (\ref{eq: Identified LATE, full indep}).
-I propose a minimal distance estimator of $t_F^l$ and $t_F^u$.
-The set estimator and the asymptotic property of the estimator can be found in appendix \ref{section: statistical property of LATE bounds}.